 About Project Connect NBRC

-Project Connect NBRC is a three-year project that focuses on mental health and wellness of young children (birth-five years old).
-The project, supported through funds from the Mental Health Services Act (MHSA) from the California Department of Developmental Services (DDS), is specifically intended to identify and address critical need areas within Napa, Sonoma, and Solano Counties.
-The aim of the project is to promote the development of an inter-organizational system of coordinated, culturally appropriate infant-family and early childhood mental health services that support young children's social-emotional health and well-being in these three counties.
+Project Connect NBRC is a three-year project that focused on mental health and wellness of young children (birth-five years old).
+The project, supported through funds from the Mental Health Services Act (MHSA) from the California Department of Developmental Services (DDS), was specifically intended to identify and address critical need areas within Napa, Sonoma, and Solano Counties.
+The aim of the project was to promote the development of an inter-organizational system of coordinated, culturally appropriate infant-family and early childhood mental health services that support young children's social-emotional health and well-being in these three counties.
 For further detail, please see the Project Overview or download the Project Connect NBRC Framework and Implementation Manual.

 Join our mailing list to receive project updates and notification of upcoming events